Learn more about your heritage with these Cincinnati Black historic sites.

 4933 Cleves Warsaw Pike, Cincinnati, OH 45238 (Price Hill)

 The cemetery is the oldest Baptist African-American cemetery in Cincinnati, founded in 1864 by members of the Union Baptist Church.

-Jonathan Wright Home founded by Jonathan Wright in 1815 and was built as an Underground Rail Road site, now a Bed and Breakfast.
+Jonathan Wright founded the Jonathan Wright Home in 1815.
+It was built as an Underground Rail Road site and now is a Bed and Breakfast.

 Related Article: African American museums to visit across the country.